Missing Pattern Tree based Decision Grouping and Ensemble for Enhancing Pair Utilization in Deep Incomplete Multi-View Clustering: Introduction

-Despite the significant progress, deep IMVC still face the following challenges.
-First, imputation-based IMVC methods commonly exploit graph structures or cluster prototypes to recover missing views~\cite{yan2024deep,yuan2025prototype,dong2025selective,zhang2023enhanced,wen2020adaptive} and then conduct complete MVC.
-However, the imputation process in unsupervised scenarios easily introduces new noise and bias~\cite{xu2021deep,wang2025tensor,wu2025imputation}, as the imputed data might be inaccurate and further form wrong pairs with other existing data to damage the model performance~\cite{chao2024incomplete,wu2025relationship,liu2022localized,li2021incomplete,zeng2023semantic}.
-To address this limitation, imputation-free IMVC methods~\cite{xu2021deep} are proposed which avoids the explicit missing view recovery.
-This strategy usually train the model on the complete part of multi-view data and then use it to infer the latent structure for the incomplete part of multi-view data~\cite{xu2023adaptive}.
-Nevertheless, these methods neglect to explore the useful pairing information in the incomplete part, resulting in the \emph{pair under-utilization issue}.
-In particular, when the multi-view data is highly incomplete, the model fails to acquire the capabilities from limited paired data that can generalize to the majority of remaining incomplete data. {Although several imputation-free IMVC approaches~\cite{chao2024incomplete,dai2025imputation} attempt to project complete and incomplete multi-view data into a shared feature space for effective clustering, the original pair relationships are unchanged and these methods still ignore to address the pair under-utilization issue limiting their performance. }
+Despite the significant progress, deep IMVC still faces the following challenges.
+First, imputation-based IMVC methods commonly exploit graph structures or cluster prototypes to recover missing views~\cite{yan2024deep,wen2020adaptive,zhang2026structure} and then conduct complete MVC.
+However, the imputation process in unsupervised scenarios can easily introduce noise and bias, as the imputed data might be inaccurate and form incorrect pairs with existing data, thereby degrading model performance~\cite{Xu_2022_AAAI,sun2025roll}.
+To address this limitation, imputation-free deep IMVC methods~\cite{Xu_2022_AAAI,xu2023adaptive} have been proposed to avoid explicit missing view recovery.
+This strategy usually trains the model on the complete part of multi-view data and then use it to infer the latent structure for the incomplete part of multi-view data.
+Nevertheless, these methods fail to fully exploit the useful pairing information in the incomplete part, resulting in the \emph{pair underutilization issue}.
+In particular, when the multi-view data is highly incomplete, the model struggles to learn from limited paired data and generalize to the majority of incomplete data. {Although several imputation-free IMVC approaches~\cite{xu2023adaptive,dai2025imputation} attempt to project complete and incomplete multi-view data into a shared feature space for effective clustering, the original pair relationships are unchanged and these methods still ignore to address the pair underutilization issue limiting their performance. }